 - If your bird is especially large, get someone to help handle the lid, so you don’t cross-contaminate the grill with raw turkey.

-- For the last hour or so of smoking time, baste the turkey with some oil to help crisp the skin and get a nice dark color.
+- For the last hour or so of smoking time, baste the whole turkey with some oil to help crisp the skin and get a nice dark color.

 - Ensure you have plenty of time for your dry brine spatchcock turkey – it could take hours, depending on how big it is.
 We recommend the bird brine at least overnight and find that this helps to crisp up the turkey skin too.